pmean/build-website/text/04/nih.md

 > allocated to a specific project, it can be charged to any or all of
 > the benefiting projects on any reasonable basis.
 >
-> You can\'t have 0% commitment to a project and still be listed as a
+> You can't have 0% commitment to a project and still be listed as a
 > key personnel.
 >
 > The PHS 398 form has been revised, and the NIH is trying to harmonize